dotnet/upgrade-assistant/README.md

 Some features within Upgrade Assistant may be available behind experimental feature flags.
 These take the form of an environment variable `UA_FEATURES` that is a semi-colon delimited list of features.
 A list of existing experimental features are listed below.

+**Loose Assembly Identification**

-- Some projects incorporate what we call "loose assemblies" where assemblies are added directly to a repo.
+Some projects incorporate what we call "loose assemblies" where assemblies are added directly to a repo.
 An experimental feature described [here](docs/design/Loose_binary_identification.md) can be used to help identify these and convert them to available NuGet packages.

+**Solution wide extension management**

-- Extensions may be managed centrally for a project as described [here](docs/design/Extension_Management.md)
+Extensions may be managed centrally for a project as described [here](docs/design/Extension_Management.md)

 ## Upgrade documentation